You can delegate authentication to GitLab using a dedicated GitLab OAuth application.

 - GitLab subgroup URL:

-You should name your SonarQube group
+You will name your SonarQube group

 my-group to synchronize it with your GitLab group and